ASVAL progressi e attualitą nel trattamento delle varici per il benessere delle gambe

 A NEW METHOD BORN FROM TRADITIONAL TECHNIQUES DISSATISFACTION

-In the attempt to find real solutions, seeking perfection for both medical and aesthetic results, we have constantly tried to pursue these three objectives:
+In the attempt to find real solutions, seeking perfection for both medical and aesthetic result, we have constantly tried to pursue these three objectives:

 3. better support patients after surgery and re-educate them to a more correct lifestyle.